 The Life Planning Team focus on law for individuals, wills, lasting powers of attorney, Court of Protection, Grants of Probate/Letters of Administration, Estate administration, trusts and post-death variations.

 The team at JNP Legal is a collective of experienced, dedicated and professional solicitors and support staff who are passionate about delivering exceptional service and value for money.

 What’s a will?

-A will is a legal document that states what will happen to your assets after your days.
+A will is a legal document that states what should happen to your Estate after your days.

 When is the best time to write a will?

 Making a will should be part of an individual’s general life planning but it is essential where one owns property or other assets, where one has children or other dependants and where an unmarried couple are cohabiting and wish to provide for each other.